halfwit/drawcpu/README.md

  - proc doesn't exist on all systems, devproc would be useful in at least a limited scope inside the kernel

 ## Future

+The longer term goal is to interact with X11/Wayland/macOS/Windows graphical programs, from a plan9front system, with access to a proper namespace on the Unix side.

  - devdraw/devkbd/devmouse/devaudio integration for various toolkits, translating the other direction compared to drawterm
  - rework path, attempt to get a proper userland with frontbase or related that can be compiled externally